hastec-fr/apash/doc/bash/fr/hastec/apash/commons-lang/ArrayUtils/countMatches.md

   # Apash
 </div>

-# ArrayUtils.getLastIndex
+# ArrayUtils.countMathes

-Return the last index of the given array.
+Return the number of cells having the given value

 ## Overview

-Empty string is returned if the array is empty.

 ### Since:
 0.2.0